macarooni-man/auto-mcs/README.md

 <br><br>
 # Contact & Inquiries
-- If you experience a crash, please submit an issue with the bug label including the crash report provided by Auto-MCS.
+- If you experience a crash, please submit an issue with the bug label including the crash report provided by auto-mcs.
 - If you experience a bug, please submit an issue with the bug label including screenshots or a detailed description and location of the problem.
-- For all other inquiries including security issues or suggestions, please contact me directly [via email](mailto:kaleb.efflandt@gmail.com).
+- For all other inquiries including security issues or suggestions, please contact me directly [via email](mailto:help@auto-mcs.com?subject=Inquiry%20-%20).

 <br><br>
 # Additional Information